This is a guide for what to see in Nerja, but the highlights are actually everywhere but Nerja. Looking at you, Frigiliana!

 First, let’s talk about King Alfonso XII’s favorite balcony and then expand out away from town.
 We’ll end up on a ledge biting our fingernails.

 Note on beaches: The beaches in Nerja are crowded in the summer, but have amenities.
 If you’re looking for a more natural setting where you can’t hear your neighbor chewing his chips, head out towards the east.
-The chain of beaches east of Maro are the ones you want to aim for.
+The chain of beaches east of Maro are the ones you want to aim for—for example Carabeillo Beach or Alberquillas Beach.
+These two are on my list of the 16 most beautiful beaches in Spain.

 Here is a list of things not to miss in and around Nerja: